Trail Sense

 To use a fuel canister stove:

-1. Ensure the valve is turned off (turn clockwise).
+1. Ensure the valve is turned off (generally, turn clockwise).

 2. Screw the stove head onto the canister.